Jewish Labour Movement: Leadership and organisation

-In February 2018, Jeremy Newmark resigned as chair of the JLM after The Jewish Chronicle published an internal audit report into his conduct while he was CEO of the Jewish Leadership Council.
-It was alleged that, between 2006 and 2013, he defrauded the council of more than £10,000.
-The newspaper claimed that the council had covered up his alleged behaviour and accepted his resignation on the grounds of ill health.
-Newmark denied any wrongdoing, though he resigned as Chair of the JLM two days later to enable him to respond to the allegations.
-Later in February, the JLM reported some financial matters to the police for investigation.
-He was replaced by Ivor Caplin.
+In February 2018, Jeremy Newmark resigned as chair of the Jewish Labour Movement following the publication by The Jewish Chronicle of an internal audit report concerning his conduct during his tenure as chief executive of the Jewish Leadership Council.
+The report alleged that between 2006 and 2013 he had improperly claimed more than £10,000 in expenses.
+The newspaper reported that the council had accepted his resignation at the time on the grounds of ill health.
+Newmark denied any wrongdoing and resigned as chair of the Jewish Labour Movement two days after the report's publication.
+Later that month, the Jewish Labour Movement stated that it had referred certain financial matters to the police for investigation.

-In October 2018, the Director, Ella Rose, left for a role with the Holocaust Educational Trust.

-In April 2019, Mike Katz was elected National Movement Chair, defeating Ivor Caplin, and Ruth Smeeth was elected as Parliamentary Chair, succeeding Luciana Berger, who resigned from the Labour Party in February 2019.
-Joe Goldberg, Sarah Sackman and Ulrich Stephane Savary were elected as National Vice-Chairs.
-In January 2020, Margaret Hodge became Parliamentary Chair while Ruth Smeeth, who was no longer an MP, became a National Vice-Chair.
+Newmark was succeeded as chair by Ivor Caplin.
+In October 2018, the organisation's director, Ella Rose, left her position to take up a role with the Holocaust Educational Trust.
+In April 2019, Mike Katz was elected national movement chair, defeating Ivor Caplin, and Ruth Smeeth was elected parliamentary chair, succeeding Luciana Berger, who had resigned from the Labour Party in February 2019.
+Joe Goldberg, Sarah Sackman, and Ulrich Stéphane Savary were elected as national vice-chairs.

-In October 2019, the Honorary President, Louise Ellman, resigned from the Labour Party but said that she was not planning to support another party, meaning she remained eligible to be a member.

-The Jewish Labour Movement has a Local Government Network which seeks to recruit ambassadors in every Labour Group across the country to be a point of contact, educate local members and work with JLM nationally.
-Its Jewish Councillors Network provides a space for and support to Jewish Labour councillors nationally as representatives and campaigners for the Party and political leaders and role models within the Jewish community.
-The Youth and Students section provides 14–26 year old members a network and opportunities to engage with the JLM and the Labour Party.
+The Jewish Labour Movement operates a Local Government Network, which aims to appoint representatives within Labour groups across the United Kingdom to act as points of contact, support local engagement, and liaise with the organisation nationally.
+Its Jewish Councillors Network provides support and coordination for Jewish Labour councillors serving as elected representatives and campaigners.
+The Youth and Students section offers members aged 14 to 26 opportunities to participate in organisational activities and engage with the Labour Party.